GeoscienceAustralia/dea-notebooks/README_tools.md

 import dea_tools.datahandling  # or some other submodule
 ```

 Alternatively, you can also do a local installation of `dea-tools`.
-To do this on the DEA Sandbox, run `pip` from the terminal:
+To do this on the DEA Sandbox, run `pip` from the terminal from within your `dea-notebooks` directory:

 ```bash
 pip install -e .